KarlMoran/KarlMoran-PicNSnip-KarlMoran-Photography-Portfolio-/README.md

 The footer is valuable to the user as it encourages them to keep connected via social media

 (screen shot footer)

+The Photography

+The photography page will show case a number of my photos taken over the last year.
+It is a collection of my best work so far.
+The photos are a mix and macth collection, trying out different styles and settings while learning photogrpahy.

+(screen shot photography page)

+The About page

+The about page is a breif description on why I got into photography.
+Gives the users a insight into me.

+(screen shot about page)

+The contact Page

+This will allow users to get into contatct with the owner of the site.
+To find out any information regarring the photos on the website, could be making a purchases or asking to do a photography job.

+(screenshot of contact page)